I am a researcher at the University of Melbourne in the Interaction Design Lab.

 My secondary strand of research focuses on digital technologies for social connectedness, identity and wellbeing, encompassing projects for enrichment in old age, for young people in out-of-home care, and for people quitting smoking.

-I hold a MSc in Information Systems, and have a professional IT background spanning user research, UX evaluation, business analysis and project management in corporate, non-profit and governmental organisations.
+I have a professional IT background spanning user research, UX evaluation, business analysis and project management in corporate, non-profit and governmental organisations.

 Best Paper Award Best Paper Award at CHI 2017